Noesis/Tutorials/Samples/VideoEffect/README.md

 ![Screenshot](https://github.com/Noesis/Noesis.github.io/blob/master/NoesisGUI/Samples/VideoEffect/Screenshot.jpg)

-This demonstrates the use of *MediaElement* to play videos in combination with custom effects and blending modes.
+This sample demonstrates the use of *MediaElement* to play videos in combination with custom effects and blending modes.